openbsd/xenocara/lib/mesa/docs/ci/kernel.rst

 Upreving Linux Kernel
 =====================

-Occasionally, the Gitlab CI needs a Linux Kernel update to enable new kernel features, device drivers, bug fixes etc to CI jobs.
+Occasionally, the GitLab CI needs a Linux Kernel update to enable new kernel features, device drivers, bug fixes etc to CI jobs.
-Kernel uprevs in Gitlab CI are relatively simple, but prone to lots of side-effects since many devices from different platforms are involved in the pipeline.
+Kernel uprevs in GitLab CI are relatively simple, but prone to lots of side-effects since many devices from different platforms are involved in the pipeline.

 Kernel repository
 -----------------

-The Linux Kernel used in the Gitlab CI is stored at the following repository: https://gitlab.freedesktop.org/gfx-ci/linux
+The Linux Kernel used in the GitLab CI is stored at the following repository: https://gitlab.freedesktop.org/gfx-ci/linux

 It is common that Mesa kernel brings some patches that were not merged on the